hanchiang/my-website-hashnode/cli7flsua000809ml8bficoxo.md

 ---

 [CryptoPanic](https://cryptopanic.com/) is a news aggregator website for trending news based on social sentiment.
-It's a good website for keeping up to date on the latest news, and its compact layout reminds me of hacker news.
+It's a good website for keeping up to date on the latest news, as well as using it as a trading signal.

+Its compact layout reminds me of hacker news.
 I was looking through the network requests and got intrigued after finding out that the main data is not in plaintext:

 ![Posts request encrypted data](https://cdn.hashnode.com/res/hashnode/image/upload/v1684933900016/21180fe6-5d97-48ae-abbf-a18237c27228.png align="center")